 - Meet needs–>love, worth, adequacy, security, and acceptance.

 - Gain success

 Flesh has some general characteristics– proud, controlling, deceptive, and self-protective.
 These are just starters.
-For a thorough list of all the ways flesh can show up in your life, check out this list at Grace Ministries.

 We cause ourselves, and others, all kinds of grief and heartache when we are running wild and the flesh is calling the shots.
 Paul warns us, “For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please” (Galatians 5:17).